YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 * Desc: Achtung - U-Boot!
 >Given real world Germany's history with submarines, it comes as no surprise that the Ironblood gets the apex specimens of their class.
 Highly synergistic, they all benefit from hanging out with each other but are frail and somewhat lacking in support options otherwise - murdering stuff in call-ins is what they do best and that's all they do, but they better not take casualties.
 *About U-37...* she's the designated Light Armour murderer, and since she tends to stick around for longer than normal thanks to the O2/Rld boosts, she's also exceptionally good at it.
+The extra O2 also lets her use slower torps without a snorkel.
 *About U-47...* yes, she does have a solo skill; no, you do not use her solo.
 You're taking her for her brutal damage output, not because of the solo meme skill.
 *About U-81...* she torpedoes harder and gains more than the others from having fellow countrychildren around.
-*About U-101...* being able to close the distance with the enemy drastically lowers the chance to physically miss the target, but it is also somewhat suicidal if she's not equipped with a Snorkel.
-Not that it matters much.
+*About U-101...* being able to close the distance with the enemy drastically lowers the chance to physically miss the target and frees up a slot for the Pressurised Hull aux item (unless the enemy is *that* far away, which is very unlikely).
 *About U-110...* COMMENCE RNG FIESTA!
 Or don't, the buffs are minimal and there's no guarantee you'll get the ones you want when you actually need them.
 Still better than 556 though.
 *About U-522...* the call-in from across the map is a bit of a meme since you can move your fleet around anyway, but the extra O2 is just enough to let her skip Snorkels in favour of another Oxytorp.
 *About U-556...* yes, having someone reach critical HP is a terrible condition for a barrage and there is no real upside to it.